Peakboard/peakboard-templates.github.io/_templates/Edge-Lightgate-Counter-Retrofitting/en.md

 How exactly this template works and how you can build it yourself, you can find out in this YouTube Video:
 {% include video.html image='img/peakboard-retrofit-machines.jpg' video_id='j7iv-Opymmo' %}

+Here comes an overview how this in general works.

 ![image_live](img/peakboard-edge-production-light-barrier.gif)